 Having some crackers or bread can help right off the bat.
 One, they are finger foods.
 Two, they can help us turn other storage foods into sandwiches, stackers, and wraps.

-We can use tin cans, muffin tins, small Pyrex bowls and custard cups to quickly and efficiently bake biscuit, bannock, and for-real breads, then slice them for sandwiches, burgers, and crostinis to further increase variety.
+We can use tin cans, muffin tins, small Pyrex bowls, and custard cups to quickly and efficiently bake biscuits, bannock, and for-real bread, then slice them for sandwiches, burgers, and crostinis to further increase variety.

 Looking for an easier-yet option?

-Tortillas are pretty inexpensive from supermarkets and Dollar Tree, and have decent shelf lives.
-I’m not much fan of the B&M breads, but they’re there.
+Tortillas are pretty inexpensive from supermarkets and Dollar Tree and have decent shelf lives.
+I’m not much a fan of the B&M bread, but they’re there.
 Green-sign Dollar Tree also sometimes has shelf-stable rolls and skinny Italian loaves with months of shelf life (longer stacked in a fridge and freezer).

 Bread Toppings & Fillers